ELthomasoPostfix/Webservices/README.md

 # Running the project

-<b>TL;DR</b>: Call the [run script](run.sh) from the project root to run the backend and call `npm run dev` separately from the `Webservices-consumer` directory.
+<b>TL;DR</b>: Call the [run script](run.sh) from the project root to run both the frontend application and the backend API.

 The following sections describe how to run the project on **linux**.
 It is not guaranteed to work on windows.
 Feel free to skip the [installation section](#intallation) and go straight to the [startup section](#startup) as the startup script runs the installation step automatically anyways.
 The installation section is only present for the sake of completeness.

 ## Intallation

 Before running the API and web interface, the necessary project setup must be done.
-As python and [Flask](https://flask.palletsprojects.com/en/2.2.x/) are used, this includes setting up the python virtual environment and installing all dependencies.
+As python, [Flask](https://flask.palletsprojects.com/en/2.2.x/) and [Vue3](https://vuejs.org/guide/introduction.html) with [Vite](https://vitejs.dev/) as build took are used, this includes setting up the python virtual environment, installing all python dependencies and installing the node dependencies.
 This step can be completed by simply calling the [install script](install.sh) **from the project root**.

 ```sh
 ./install.sh